Resneak/Resneak/README.md

 -->
 I'm Nate, I am a software developer who currently is in my last semester of univeristy.

+Most of my repos have medium articles attached that you can read to learn more about the project!

-I love learn new things about reverse engineering & machine learning. 🤩
+I particularly love learning new things about reverse engineering & machine learning. 🤩

-Check out my website and blog for more information, or contact me below.
+Check out my website and blog linked on my profile for more information! 🫡